lucas-mior/gummibbs/README.md

 `/etc/fstab` to avoid surprises.

 When run, this script first does some housekeeping:
-- Boot entries that point to an inexistent snapshot, kernel or initrd are deleted
+- Boot entries that point to an nonexistent snapshot, kernel or initrd are deleted
 - Snapshots that have no corresponding boot entry get one.
 The kernel is recovered from the snapshot root and the initramfs is generated